nasa/cumulus/docs/operator-docs/naming-executions.md

 }
 ```

+The value of `meta.executionNamePrefix` from the rule will be set as `meta.executionNamePrefix`  in the workflow message.

-The workflow could contain a "QueueGranules" step with the following state:
+Then, the workflow could contain a "QueueGranules" step with the following state, which uses `meta.executionNamePrefix` from the message as the value for the `executionNamePrefix` config to the "QueueGranules" step:

 ```json
 {